enriqueasegura/Fmethod/README.md

 # Fmethod: The FACET-II Beam Stabilization Algorithm
 This is a beam stabilization algorithm implemented to mitigate the effects of slow drift on the FACET-II laser transport.

-We have accomplished this by simulating the FACET-II beamline using ZEMAX, testing a first-principle model of laser transport using Lasers by Siegman.
+We have accomplished this by simulating the FACET-II beamline using ZEMAX, testing a first-principle model of laser transport using https://www.osapublishing.org/books/bookshelf/lasers.cfm.

 From that simulation results, we have built a two-mirror-two-camera system to test the effectiveness of this method.